Daniel-KM/Omeka-S-module-Redirector/README.md

 > than the previous repository.__

-[Redirector] is a module for [Omeka S] that allows to redirect any resource page to any other page or url, internal or external.
-For example, it allows to have a specific page with html and specific blocks for a specific item set.
+[Redirector] is a module for [Omeka S] that allows to redirect any resource page and any route to any other page or url, internal or external.
+For example, it allows to set a specific url for an item set, and this url can be a specific page with specific blocks.

 Installation